 The social component.
 What others think?

-First was the TrustPilot score.
-You can find that for each platform, as well as the total number of reviews with ability to read them with 1 click.
+In the P2P Platforms Helper you can find this score for each platform, as well as the total number of reviews with ability to read them with 1 click.

 Allowing people to vote and rate